devloco/create-react-wptheme/README.md

 ### Build Configuration

-The `react-src/user.prod.json` configuration file is read when you run `npm run wpbuild` (or `yarn wpbuild`).
+The `react-src/user.prod.json` configuration file is read when you run `npm run wpbuild`.
 The only option in there is setting the "homepage" which controls the relative linking to files in your theme.
 The "homepage" setting in your main `package.json` file is used during development (and build by default).
 During development, this is probably what you want.
 But if you know your production server will have a different root, then you can set the homepage to be different during a production build.